 - Boxers enhanced their hand speed and strength.
 As a result, they hit harder and faster, and their punches are more effective.

-- Boxing students complete a lot of sparring during training sessions to manage a fight well, improve their performance, and overcome their fear.
+- Boxing students complete a lot of sparring during training sessions to manage a fight, improve their performance, and overcome fear.

 Cons of Boxing for Street Fight

 - Boxing techniques are insufficiently versatile to prepare you for all street fighting scenarios since both attackers will get hurt.

 - Because boxing classes do not teach ground fighting, a boxer will lack knowledge of fighting on the ground or performing takedowns.

 - Like Brazilian jiu-jitsu and grappling martial arts, boxing does not teach how to defend against kicks and weapons.
 Otherwise, it does not work against multiple attackers.

 BJJ is better than boxing when protecting yourself in street fighting.
-Because BJJ teaches all of the necessary aspects to effectively manage a fighting situation from standing and seated positions.
+Because BJJ effectively teaches all the necessary aspects to manage a fighting situation from standing and seated positions.